ljsakura/ljsakura.github.io/SQL/SQL-ex.md

 where trim(ship) like '% % %'
 ```
 Exercise: 46 (Serge I: 2003-02-14)
 For each ship that participated in the Battle of Guadalcanal, get its name, displacement, and the number of guns.
+返回所有参加了 Guadalcanal 战役的 ship 的 name, displacement, and the number of guns
 ```sql
 Select ship, displacement, numGuns from outcomes a left join ships b on